Junf-Huang/DataStructure/README.md

-# DataStruture
+# DataStructure
-Some exercises about  dataStruture.
+Some exercises about  dataStructure.